Guide to Chase’s Pay Yourself Back

 - Ink Business Unlimited® Credit Card

-Which purchases can I pay myself back on?
+Which purchases can you pay yourself back on?

 Chase’s Pay Yourself Back categories differ depending on what type of Chase credit card is in your wallet.
-Here’s a breakdown of how Chase Sapphire, Chase Freedom and Chase Ink Business cards reward Pay Yourself Back purchases—and keep in mind that these Pay Yourself Back spending categories have varying expiration dates.
+Here’s a breakdown of how each family of Chase cards rewards Pay Yourself Back purchases, plus their varying expiration dates.

 Chase Sapphire cards